 BNB is the native utility token of the entire Binance ecosystem.
 It’s used for both BSC and Binance Chain.
 The BNB token is used for running smart contracts on BSC and paying transaction fees on the Binance Chain and Binance DEX.

 Binance Smart Chain is dependent on a system of 21 validators.
 It runs on the proof-of-staked-authority (PoSA) consensus mechanism that supports short block time and grants lower fees.
 Because BSC is compatible with the EVM, it enables developers to smoothly port their projects over from the Ethereum blockchain, which consequently grants support for a wealth of BSC tools and dApps.
 From the user perspective, this means that apps such as MetaMask can be effortlessly customized to operate with BSC.

-In spite of the ubiquity and popularity of Ethereum in the NFT space, thousands of users and projects are now setting their sights on Binance Smart Chain due to its good performance and low fees: BSC is said to perform 55 to 60 transactions per second and it charges about 0.005 BNB (around $3) for creating an NFT, which is considerably cheaper compared to Ethereum.
+In spite of the ubiquity and popularity of Ethereum in the NFT space, thousands of users and projects are now setting their sights on Binance Smart Chain due to its good performance and low fees: BSC is said to perform 55 to 60 transactions per second and it charges about 0.005 BNB (around $3) for creating an NFT.

 If you need to find out about BSC APIs, you can easily get all the relevant info on the official website.